Project case study:

 Respiratory disease and health inequalities in Bridgwater

-Respiratory diseases continue to be a significant cause of health-related issues and mortality in Somerset.
-Chronic Obstructive Pulmonary Disease (COPD) has a higher prevalence in Bridgwater than many areas in the county and in England.
+Respiratory disease is a major cause of health-related issues and mortality in Somerset.
+COPD has a higher prevalence in Bridgwater than many areas in the county and in England.
 Bridgwater North is the most deprived area in Somerset and the heightened rates of COPD in Bridgwater are closely linked to health inequalities and social disparities.

 Effective treatments and medications are available to enhance breathing capacity and overall activity levels.
 People can also take proactive measures to manage their condition, significantly enhancing their quality of life.
 However, when the project was commissioned, less than 50% of people in Bridgwater had an annual review with their GP, meaning that many people had not been diagnosed with COPD and were not receiving support.